ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 ### Install Git

-Git a version control tool that Heroku uses to deploy web apps.
+Git is a version control tool that Heroku uses to deploy web apps.
 Visit [https://git-scm.com/downloads](https://git-scm.com/downloads) and download the installer for your operating system.
-Run it with default settings.
+Run it with the default settings.

 ### Install a text editor

 When coding, it's important to have a good text editor.
-You can use any you want, but I recommend [Sublime Text 3](https://www.sublimetext.com).
+You can use whichever you want, but I recommend [Sublime Text 3](https://www.sublimetext.com).
 Visit [https://www.sublimetext.com/3](https://www.sublimetext.com/3) and download the installer for you operating system.
-Run it with default settings.
+Run it with the default settings.

 ### Create a Heroku account